Niederwörresbach: The tradition of "clickers"

 Niederwörresbach has a long tradition in the craft of "clickers" (called Klicker in German).
 These are ball-shaped, polished agate stones.
 Agate grinding was an arduous job.
 The raw stones had to be brought to the village from Idar on foot so that they could be processed the next morning in the grinder's workshop.
 The so-called Schleiferkrankheit – "grinder's illness" – caused by agate dust, lying before the grindstone, poor ventilation and schnapps, which was drunk to suppress the affliction, saw to it that Klickerschliffer – "clicker grinders" – did not get older than 40 years.
 Bearing witness even today to their craft is a charge in the municipal coat of arms depicting a chain of these clickers.

 Kässchmier

-In bygone, harsher times, Kässchmier (roughly, "cheese smear") was a tasty and cheap food that anyone could afford.
+In bygone, harsher times, Kässchmier (roughly, "cheese smear") was cheap and generally considered tasty.
 It was a kind of quark mixed with herbs and sugar, and eaten as a spread or with jacket potatoes.
 Even today, people from Niederwörresbach are still jokingly called Werzbacher Kässchmierlecker by those from neighbouring places.
 A statue of the personification of the Kässchmierlecker has immortalized this image of Niederwörresbachers.
 It stands on the village square, which was remodelled in the 1980s.